yonis-savary/sharp-php/Docs/logic/middlewares.md

 # 🚦 Middlewares

-Middlewares are class that are called just before your routes callback, they can tell if a [`Request`](../../Classes/Http/Request.php) can access your route
+Middlewares are classes that are called just before your routes callback, they tell if a [`Request`](../../Classes/Http/Request.php) can access your route

-A middleware is a class that implements [`MiddlewareInterface`](../../Classes/Web/MiddlewareInterface.php), which got this main method :
+A middleware is a class that implements [`MiddlewareInterface`](../../Classes/Web/MiddlewareInterface.php), which got this method :

 ```php
 public static function handle(Request $request) : Request|Response;